zeljana2309/HCI/README.md

 # HCI
-Small WPF app about manifestations of one city.
+Small WPF app that enables managing data about manifestations of one city.
+You can add,change or delete manifestations, types of manifestations, or mark the manifestation with marker.
+You can also drag and drop manifestations on the map.

 ## Download instructions